 The M.A. in Japan Studies is an interdisciplinary program that provides coursework and research opportunities about Japan primarily through the social sciences and history.
 The core curriculum is offered by Japan faculty in the Jackson School and is supplemented by Japanese language coursework and numerous elective courses in Political Science, History, Literature, Linguistics, Art, Art History, Architecture, Law, and Business.
 This opportunity for well-rounded study is enhanced by specialized training in areas of individual interest, allowing students to develop their academic skills and to pursue their professional goals.

-The MAIS degree in Japan Studies gives students in-depth knowledge of many facets of Japan and familiarity with Japanese society, government, business, and culture.
+The MAIS degree in Japan Studies gives students in-depth knowledge of many facets of Japan and familiarity with Japanese government, economies, history, and society.
 Coursework helps prepare students for careers in business, government, communications, secondary-school teaching, and a variety of other professional fields.
 The Japan Studies Master’s program is specifically designed for students with BAs who need language and interdisciplinary training on Japan to pursue their career goals, as well as for preparation for Ph.D. work in an academic discipline involving Japan for students who have had little or no training on Japan or in the language.
 The MAIS in Japan Studies may also be pursued concurrently with a Master of Business Administration or a Master of Public Affairs.
 Japan Studies MAIS students are encouraged to explore the QUAL Initiative to expand qualitative research design and methods in their graduate training.

 Because of the crucial importance of language skills in understanding Japan, students in the Japan Studies program are strongly encouraged to study Japanese to as advanced a level as possible.